-This study then assesses the sustainability of the grain crops by subtracting ecological supply or biocapacity (BC), i.e. regeneration of natural resources, from ecological demand (EF), i.e. consumption of natural resources.
-When EF_c exceeds BC, an ecological deficit occurs and it represents the resources demand cannot be achieved locally.
+This study then assesses the sustainability of the grain crops by subtracting ecological supply or biocapacity (BC), from ecological demand (EF), i.e. consumption of natural resources.
+When EF_c exceeds BC, ecological deficit occurs, and it represents the resources demand cannot be achieved locally.
 When EF_P exceeds BC, ecological overshoot occurs and it represents the rate of resources exploitation has exceeded its maximum carrying capacity and the local ecosystem is depleting.